No products in the cart.

 Best Soil Mix

 The secret when it comes to the soil mix of Calathea lutea is high organic matter.
 Not only does this material improve the soil’s fertility but it also enhances its structure.
 In return, the roots of your calathea plant will have better penetration and aeration.

 The soil’s acidity must be slightly acidic (5.5) to neutral (7.0).
 In this range, the nutrients needed by your cigar calathea are most available.
 I recommend that you test the soil’s potting mix first using a pH meter.
 This goes not only for calathea but for other plants as well.

 Neither should you leave this plant dry.
+Rule of thumb- calathea plants love moist soil but not wet.
 It doesn’t have the characteristic of succulents and cacti that could survive long drought seasons.
 If you want to keep your calathea alive, provide medium watering.

 You’d know when the plant is happy with the current light condition.
 Happy cigar plants would have bright, and vibrant green color leaves.